 Our business requires significant cash to fund capital expenditures, debt service costs and ongoing operations.
-We have historically funded our operating activities, capital requirements and debt service costs through cash flows from operating activities, borrowings under our credit facilities, issuances of debt and equity securities and cash on hand.
-The mix of funding sources changes from period to period, but for the three months ended March 31, 2004, approximately 14% of our funding requirements were from cash flows from operating activities and 86% was from proceeds from the sale of cable systems described below.
-For the three months ended March 31, 2004, net cash flows used in financing activities were \$615 million, reflecting a net repayment of debt of \$614 million.
-Additionally, we increased cash on hand by \$26 million.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our access to the debt and equity markets and our ability to generate cash flows from operating activities.
+We have historically funded our operating activities, capital requirements and debt service costs through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, borrowings from our parent companies, issuances of debt securities and cash on hand.
+The mix of funding sources changes from period to period, but for the three months ended March 31, 2004, approximately 13% of our funding requirements were from cash flows from operating activities, 85% was from proceeds from the sale of cable systems described below and 2% was from cash on hand.
+For the three months ended March 31, 2004, net cash flows used in financing activities were \$659 million, reflecting a net repayment of debt of \$614 million.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our access to the debt markets and our ability to generate cash flows from operating activities.

-In April 2004, Charter's indirect subsidiaries, Charter Communications Operating, LLC ("Charter Operating") and Charter Communications Operating Capital Corp., sold \$1.5 billion of senior second lien notes in a private transaction.
-Additionally, Charter Operating amended and restated its \$5.1 billion credit facilities, among other things, to defer maturities and increase availability under those facilities to approximately \$6.5 billion, consisting of a \$1.5 billion revolving credit facility, a \$2.0 billion six-year term loan facility and a \$3.0 billion seven-year term loan facility.
+In April 2004, CCH II's indirect subsidiaries, Charter Communications Operating, LLC ("Charter Operating") and Charter Communications Operating Capital Corp., sold \$1.5 billion of senior second lien notes in a private transaction.
+Additionally, Charter Operating amended and restated its \$5.1 billion credit facilities, among other things, to defer maturities and increase availability under those facilities to approximately \$6.5 billion, consisting of a \$1.5 billion six-year revolving credit facility, a \$2.0 billion six-year term loan facility and a \$3.0 billion seven-year term loan facility.
 Charter Operating used the additional borrowings under the amended and restated credit facilities, together with proceeds from the sale of the Charter Operating senior second lien notes to refinance the credit facilities of its subsidiaries, CC VI Operating Company, LLC ("CC VI Operating"), Falcon Cable Communications, LLC ("Falcon Cable"), and CC VIII Operating, LLC ("CC VIII Operating"), all in one concurrent transaction.
-The effect of the transaction was to substitute Charter Operating as the lender in place of the banks under the subsidiaries' credit facilities.
+The effect of the transaction, among other things, was to substitute Charter Operating as the lender in place of the banks under the subsidiaries' credit facilities.